OlivierSamin1/AI4Devs-frontend/prompts-OS.md

 dispatchDiscreteEvent @ react-dom.development.js:6430

 Remember that the applicationId must be the one coming from the endpoint interviewFlow not the candidate id value

+**Prompt 6**:
+everything is fine.
+Now I need to make it work also in mobile.
+So far it is not working